cnbatch/kcptube/docs/parameters_en.md

 `kcp_resend` refers to the value of the `fastresend` variable within KCP.
 If the value is 0, it means that the fast retransmission function is turned off.
 If the value is not 0, it means that after crossing the specified number of times, it will no longer wait and will directly transmit again.

 `kcp_nc` refers to the last parameter `nc` of `ikcp_nodelay()`, where 0 means not to close the flow control and 1 means to close the flow control.
 It should be set to 1, otherwise the transmission speed will be very slow.

+## Encryption and Data verification
+Since TCP data transmission is required, data verification cannot be ignored, just like TCP itself.

+Regardless of whether encryption is enabled or not, this program will reduce the MTU by 2 bytes and append 2-byte data at the end.

+If the encryption option is used, then the 2-byte data appended at the end will be a temporarily generated IV.

+If the encryption feature is not selected, the 2-byte data appended at the end will be the checksum, consisting of two different 8-bit checksums:

+- Longitudinal Redundancy Check (LRC)
+- 8-bit checksum

+This is because the Botan library used in this program does not come with a 16-bit checksum algorithm.
+Therefore, this program simultaneously utilizes these two 8-bit checksums.

+The calculation speed of these two checksums is fast enough, concise and practical, and is not an obscure calculation method.
+For example, Modbus uses LRC.

+It should be reminded that using two checksums still cannot completely avoid content errors, just like TCP itself.
+If you really need accuracy, please enable the encryption option.

+## Multiplexing (mux_tunnels=N)
+The function of multiplexing is not automatically enabled by default.
+Without using this feature, for each incoming connection accepted, a corresponding outgoing connection is created.

+The reason is to avoid the QoS of operators.
+Once a port number is affected by QoS in multiplexing mode, other sessions sharing the same port number will also be blocked until the port number is changed.

+The connections are independent of each other.
+Even if a port number is affected by QoS, only this session will be affected, not other sessions.

+Unless the carried program generates many independent connections.
+In this case, KCP Tube will create many KCP channels and consume more CPU resources during communication.

+If you really need to use the ‘multiplexing’ function, you can refer to the following classifications:

+- Scenarios suitable for using multiplexing:
+    - Proxy forwarding programs, such as Shadowsocks

+- Scenarios that do not require using multiplexing:
+    - VPN, such as
+        - OpenVPN
+        - Wireguard

+When "Multiplexing" is enabled, KCPTube will pre-create N links, and all inbound new connections will transmit data from the existing links instead of creating new links separately.
+At this time, the KCP channel timeout is 30 seconds.

+In most cases, setting `mux_tunnels` to 3 - 10 is enough, and there is no need to set an excessively high value.

 # Log File
 After obtaining the IP address and port after NAT hole punching for the first time, and after the IP address and port of NAT hole punching change, an ip_address.txt file will be created in the Log directory (overwrite if it exists), and the IP address and port will be written in.